zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

   ```

 ## Dilation1, Erosion1, Opening1, Closing1 (binaryMatrix1, binaryMatrix2)
-- Notes: Some books have different definition of erosion function.
-Although, most of their functions of dilation are commutative.
+- Notes: Some books have different definition of erosion function though most of their functions of dilation are commutative.
 I keep the traditional erosion and dilation functions as many book described in `Erosion1` and `Dilation1`, respectively.
 Hence, only `Dilation1` is commutative.
 - Input:
   - binaryMatrix1 (2D or 3D logical): an image with or without red, green, and blue channels.
   - binaryMatrix2 (2D or 3D logical): a kernel with or without red, green, and blue channels.